 What is a one on one meeting?

-A one on one meeting is a regular dedicated sit-down between a manager and employee.
+A 1:1 meeting is a regular dedicated sit-down between a manager and employee.
 One on one meetings serve to connect employees with management, where they can express their feelings, overcome obstacles, plan for the future, and ask for advice.

-But one on one meetings are important for employees and managers alike.
-In a one on one meeting, managers can make sure employees are placing their focus where it needs to be.
+That's why 1:1 meetings are important for employees and managers alike.
+In a 1:1, managers can make sure employees are placing their focus where it needs to be.

 - Notes taken since the last meeting

 Your one on one meeting agenda should be shared prior to the meeting, giving both the manager and employee a chance to include their own notes and questions.